Hospital Housekeeper: Job Description and Education Requirements

 Career Outlook and Salary Info

-As reported by the U.S. Bureau of Labor Statistics (BLS), employment of maids and housekeeping cleaners, including hospital housekeepers, was predicted to increase 8% during the period of 2010-2020.
-Although this job growth is below-average, the BLS noted that employment opportunities should be decent overall, especially for those with experience.
-As of May 2012, maids and housekeeping cleaners earned a median annual salary of $19,570, per the BLS.
+As reported by the U.S. Bureau of Labor Statistics (BLS), employment of maids and housekeeping cleaners, including hospital housekeepers, was predicted to increase 13% during the period of 2012-2022.
+The BLS noted that employment opportunities should be best for those with experience.
+As of May 2013, maids and housekeeping cleaners earned a median annual salary of $19,780, per the BLS.

 Education Requirements for Hospital Housekeepers